 Infertility is defined as no pregnancy after one year of having regular unprotected sexual intercourse.
 If you are older than 35 years, then an infertility evaluation is considered after six months of having regular sexual intercourse.
-For healthy young couples, the chance that woman will become pregnant is about 20 percent in any single menstrual cycle.
+For healthy young couples, the chance that women will become pregnant is about twenty percent in any single menstrual cycle.
 Eighty-five percent of young healthy couples will become pregnant after one year.
 An infertility evaluation is also indicated for those women who are not having regular menstrual cycles as well.

 Infertility can be caused by a number of factors both male and female.
 Female factors may include problems with ovulation, reproductive organs or hormones.
 Male factor infertility typically involves problems with the amount or health of sperm.